elUrso/Competitive/README.md

 # Personal Solution DB

-This repository holds some personal soltions to programming problems.
+This repository holds some personal solutions to programming problems.